 - A number of resource estimates have been carried out at Tulu Kapi since 2009 by various consultants with an expanding database.
-There has been over 120 kilometres of drilling at Tulu Kapi and over \$50 million spent on drilling, project due diligence and planning by previous owners. - The 2012 Definitive Feasibility Study resource estimate was published by the previous controlling shareholder of KME (the owner of Tulu Kapi) in October 2012.
-It was carried out using a semi-constrained block model in Datamine using the dynamic anisotropy methodology.
-The Mineral Resource estimate was reported above a cut-off grade of 0.3 g/t Au and totalled 14.59 Mt at 2.36 g/t Au for 1.108 Moz Au in the Indicated Resource, and 10.31 Mt at 2.30 g/t Au for 0.764 Moz Au in the Inferred Resource. - After acquiring 75% of KME (the owner of Tulu Kapi) in late December 2013, KEFI updated the existing database in January 2014 to incorporate 71 drillholes, totalling over 16,000 m of drilling that were drilled by the previous controller, post the cut-off date of the October 2012 resource estimate. - KEFI published its first resource update on 12 March 2014.
-KEFI used the same October 2012 resource estimation methodology after including more structural data, a corrected database and mining block estimates with the following dimensions: 5.0 m(X) by 5.0 m(Y) by 1.0 m(Z), with 1.0 m composited drillholes.
-KEFI's March 2014 Mineral Resource was reported in accordance with JORC Code (2012) above a 0.3 g/t Au cut-off and totalled 24.1 Mt at 2.64 g/t Au for 2.051 Moz Au, with an upgrade to 21.2 Mt Au at 2.73 g/t Au for 1.862 Moz in Indicated Resource and 2.9 Mt at 2.03 g/t Au for 0.189 Moz Au in Inferred Resource.
-The March Mineral Resource was independently reviewed by AMC Consultants Pty Ltd, Australia and all aspects were taken into account in the August 2014 Mineral Resource. - KEFI continually refined the resource estimate using additional structural data based on surface mapping and trenching plus a small programme of additional Reverse Circulation (RC) targeted at infill drilling and maximising structural interpretation.
-This work was performed during March to June 2014. - KEFI's resources update published today incorporated geostatistical parameters agreed with Snowden, after rigorous peer review of various aspects including variography, top-cuts and block sizing.
-The final recommendations as to how to best account for internal dilution resulted in mining block estimates with the following dimensions: 10.0 m(X) by 10.0 m(Y) by 1.5 m(Z), with 1.0m composited drillholes. - A tabular comparison of recently published resources, shown at a cut-off grade above 0.3 g/t Au for comparison purposes, as per that reported in the Nyota 2012 Definitive Feasibility Study is presented below.
+There has been over 120 kilometres of drilling at Tulu Kapi and over \$50 million spent on drilling, project due diligence and planning by previous owners. - The 2012 Definitive Feasibility Study resource estimate was published by the previous owner of KME (the owner of Tulu Kapi) in October 2012.
+It was carried out using a semiconstrained block model in Datamine using the dynamic anisotropy methodology.
+The Indicated Resource estimate was reported above a cut-off grade of 0.3 g/t Au and totalled 14.6 Mt at 2.36 g/t Au for 1.11 Moz Au in the Indicated Resource. - After acquiring 75% of KME in late December 2013, KEFI updated the existing database in January 2014 to incorporate 71 drillholes, totalling over 16,000m of drilling that were drilled by the previous controller, post the cut-off date of the October 2012 resource estimate. - KEFI published its first resource update on 12 March 2014.
+KEFI used the same October 2012 resource estimation methodology after including more structural data, a corrected database and mining block estimates with the following dimensions: 5.0m(X) by 5.0m(Y) by 1.0m(Z), with 1.0m composited samples in drillholes.
+KEFI's March 2014 Mineral Resource was reported in accordance with JORC Code (2012) above a 0.3 g/t Au cut-off with an upgrade to 21.2 Mt Au at 2.73 g/t Au for 1.86 Moz in Indicated Resource.
+The March Mineral Resource was independently reviewed by AMC Consultants Pty Ltd, Australia and all aspects were taken into account in the subsequent August 2014 and February 2015 Mineral Resources. - KEFI continually refined the resource estimate using additional structural data based on surface mapping and trenching plus a small programme of additional Reverse Circulation (RC) targeted at infill drilling and maximising structural interpretation.
+This work was performed during March to June 2014. - KEFI's resources update published today incorporates geostatistical parameters agreed with Snowden, after rigorous peer review of various aspects including variography, top-cuts and block sizing. - The block model was created within the interpreted wireframes with block sizes: 10.0m(X) by 10.0m(Y) by 1.0m(Z), and grade estimation was carried out using 1.0m composited samples in drillholes.